 ’s bubblegum science-fantasy comic book is one of the late 1960s’ most iconic films, an appropriate fate considering that it was conceived and executed precisely as the most modish of movies.
 A self-conscious attempt to blend psychedelic and pop-art flourishes with Vadim’s familiar teasing sexuality and playful generic satire, it anticipates Star Wars (1977) in more ways I think than fans of either film would like to admit.
 Both films chew up and spit out the clichés of generations of pulp novels and movie serials with a knowing, referential sense of humour.
 But where the interest of George Lucas’ film was in recreating the effervescent pre-adolescent buzz of such fare, beloved by audiences of the late ‘70s crawling back into a juvenile fantasia, Vadim’s work riffed on the sexed-up atmosphere of the ‘60s and extended the traditions of European pulp and comic book authors who specialised in drawing out the fetishist, pansexual possibilities inherent in sci-fi and gothic material.
 Jean-Claude Forest

-Barbarella’s still a mildly entertaining film, but almost none of that is due to Vadim, whose direction is for the most part tame and lacking authentic style, more busy thinking of ways to leer at his then-wife Jane Fonda’s form than imbue his film with real wit and a giddy, fantastic pace.
+Barbarella is still a mildly entertaining film, but almost none of its punch is due to Vadim, whose direction is for the most part placid and lacks authentic style, more preoccupied with thinking up ways to leer at his then-wife Jane Fonda’s form than imbue his film with real wit and a giddy, fantastic pace.
 Apart from the famous opening, in which Barbarella (Fonda) performs a zero-gravity striptease, removing a heavy space suit to reveal her leggy, wavy-haired beauty, Vadim’s invention is in short supply.
 He leans instead on the wondrous designs by Mario Garbuglia and Uberto Campagna, which blend the super-moderne with suggestively anatomical flourishes, Jacques Fonteray’s costumes, Claude Renoir’s gaudy photography, and the other production elements.
 The screenplay was co-written by Terry Southern, whose novels Candy and The Magic Christian, and work on the script of Stanley Kubrick’s Dr Strangelove; or, How I Learned to Stop Worrying and Love the Bomb (1964), had helped define the satiric sensibility of the epoch.
 His trademark humour provides most of Barbarella’s best moments, such as when our heroine, sentenced to death in a chamber filled with birds trying to peck her to death, exclaims that “This is much too poetic a way to die!”

 The concept of a city engaged in a symbiosis with an entity that gorges on bad karma, requiring manifold varieties of perversion to keep it happy, seems ripe for all sorts of glorious decadence, but Barbarella shies away from anything truly confrontational and transgressive: even the inevitable sapphic flirtation that the Tyrant engages in with our heroine is alarmingly wimpy.
-That it won't go for broke in living up to its own dirty mind, and yet also never bothers to try and be a convincing, exciting adventure yarn, leaves it in no-man's-land.
+That Barbarella won't go for broke in living up to its own dirty mind, and yet also never bothers to try and be a convincing, exciting adventure yarn, leaves it in no-man's-land.
 Vadim’s inert staging is weak in offering eroticised eye-candy, presenting clunky, static panoramas dotted with odalisques smoking “essence of man” and topless chicks dangling in bondage straps.
 The film's conceptual melding of the sexual with the futuristic only comes to any kind of fruition in the scene in which Durand-Durand, who’s taken a job as the Tyrant’s Concierge whilst waiting for an opportunity to seize power, straps Barbarella into his organ-like orgasm-inducing torture device, designed to kill through pleasure, but which Barbarella’s colossal appetite overloads.
-The clunky special effects suggest a deliberate nod to the tackiness of old Buck Rogers serials, but they also hint at Vadim’s cynicism and disinterest in any attempt to make his fantasy world seem at all persuasive.
+The clunky special effects suggest a deliberate nod to the tackiness of old Buck Rogers serials whilst delighting in psychedelic artifice.

-It’s a wonder that a motion picture with eight credited writing collaborators, including Vadim, Southern, and Forest, ended up feeling so light on ideas, even for a project that sets out to be perhaps more a work of installation art and a soft-core photographic spread than a narrative film.
-Casting it-girl Pallenberg as the Tyrant might have seemed a good idea at the time, and she certainly looks the part of a fiercely feline sadist, but she’s dubbed over by Fenella Fielding (or by Joan Greenwood, whom Fielding specialized in imitating, depending which source you read), and her role, yin to Barbarella’s yang, never gains any force or individuality.
+Still, it is a wonder that a motion picture with eight credited writing collaborators, including Vadim, Southern, and Forest, ended up feeling so light on ideas, even for a project that sets out to be perhaps more a work of installation art and a soft-core photographic spread than a narrative film.
+Casting it-girl Pallenberg as the Tyrant might have seemed a good idea at the time, and she certainly looks the part of a fiercely feline sadist, but she’s dubbed over by Fenella Fielding (or by Joan Greenwood, whom Fielding specialized in imitating, depending which source you read), and her role, yin to Barbarella’s yang, has visual stature but no dramatic impact.
 That's also the case with Marcel Marceau as Professor Ping, a savant trapped in the labyrinth, a part making no use of his physical gifts at all.
 Better used, and buoying the proceedings somewhat, are Law with his radiant Aryan beauty as Pygar, O’Shea as Durand-Durand, mustering a sly blarney to make his villainy pleasantly ludicrous, and David Hemmings, in a brief cameo as Dildano, incompetent leader of a gang of rebels.
 Hemmings displays, at least, an expert farceur's timing, which raises an interesting question as to why he didn’t get to play comedy more.